The Clear Edge

 The only thing more expensive than underpricing a single $5,900 offer while premium buyers would pay $17,700 is doing it for another year.
 Upgrade to premium and prevent the repeat.

-The Offer Stack creates a tiered product ladder, capturing clients at multiple price points instead of turning away prospects who can’t afford your main offer or want more than you currently provide.
+The Offer Stack creates a tiered product ladder that captures clients at different price points, instead of turning away prospects who can’t afford your main offer or want more than you currently provide.

-Most operators at $30K-$100K monthly have one offer at one price point.
-This leaves money on the table in both directions.
-Budget-conscious prospects who’d buy at $1,000 get turned away because you only offer $5,000.
-Premium buyers who’d pay $15,000 get your $5,000 offer because that’s all you have.
+Most operators at $30K–$100K per month have one offer at one price point, which leaves money on the table in both directions.
+Budget-conscious prospects who would have bought at $1,000 get turned away because you only offer $5,000, while premium buyers who would have paid $15,000 end up buying the $5,000 offer because that is all you have.

-Here’s the pattern: 73% of operators at this stage turn away 30-50 qualified prospects yearly—half because they’re “too expensive,” half because they’re “not comprehensive enough.”
-That’s $50K-$150K in lost annual revenue from prospects who wanted to buy but couldn’t find the right tier.
+In practice, about 73% of operators at this stage turn away 30–50 qualified prospects per year: half because they are “too expensive,” and half because they are “not comprehensive enough.”
+That adds up to $50K–$150K in lost annual revenue from prospects who wanted to buy but could not find the right tier.

-The Offer Stack fixes this through systematic tier design, clear differentiation, and strategic pricing.
-Operators using this system report 40-80% increases in average sale value within 12 weeks through tier optimization.
+The Offer Stack addresses this with systematic tier design, clear differentiation, and strategic pricing.
+Operators using this system report 40–80% increases in average sale value within 12 weeks through tier optimization.

 What you’ll build:

-The outcome: You’ll capture qualified prospects at every budget level.
-No more turning away buyers.
-No more leaving premium revenue unclaimed.
-Every prospect finds a tier matching their needs and budget.
+You’ll capture qualified prospects at every budget level, instead of turning buyers away or leaving premium revenue unclaimed.
+Each prospect can choose a tier that matches their needs and budget.

-The Offer Stack provides the complete theory showing how tiered pricing captures maximum value.
-This guide provides the exact 14-day implementation protocol.
+The Offer Stack provides the complete theory for how tiered pricing captures maximum value, and this guide gives you the exact 14-day implementation protocol.

-The Offer Stack is most effective after you’ve proven your core offer works.
-Don’t build multiple tiers before validating one tier works.
-Prove value delivery first, then expand the ladder.
+The Offer Stack is most effective once your core offer is validated and reliably delivers results.
+Don’t build multiple tiers before you know one tier works.
+First prove you can deliver the value at your current price, then expand the ladder.

-If you’re regularly hearing “too expensive” or “can I get more than this?” you need the stack today.
-Every turned-away prospect represents lost revenue you could capture with proper tier design.
+If you keep hearing “too expensive” or “can I get more than this?” you need the stack now.
+Every turned-away prospect is revenue you could capture with proper tier design.

 Warning signs you need this now: